winni2k/cDNA_primer/README.md

 Last Updated: 10/15/2015

+IMPORTANT: This GitHub repo/wiki will no longer be updated.
+All contents will remain frozen.
+All new Iso-Seq information, including SMRTLink 4.0 and above, tutorials, etc, will be now maintained at the new [Iso-Seq "IsoSeq_SA3nUp" repository](https://github.com/PacificBiosciences/IsoSeq_SA3nUP/wiki).
+Many of the links are now actually pointing to the new repo.

 **IMPORTANT NOTICE: The current version (2.2.3) of ToFU will NOT BE UPDATED.
 The next round of ToFu will be expected to be released after November 2015, after changes conforming to [PacBio's new BAM format standard](https://www.genomeweb.com/informatics/pacbio-unveils-plans-use-bam-format-sequence-data-user-community-weighs) have been completed.
 All bugs and issues in ToFU 2.2.3 can be reported but will not be fixed until after the format changes.**